Brandon-Warner/ToDo/README.md

 ToDo application

-add and remove items from a to-do list creating items will be made as 'not completed' when the item is completed, checking the checkbox will remove the item from the to-do list
+add and remove items from a to-do list \n created items will be made as 'not completed' \n when the item is completed, checking the checkbox will remove the item from the to-do list

 install dependencies